hbctraining/scRNA-seq_online/lessons/06a_integration_cca_theory.md

 **If cell types are present in one dataset, but not the other, then the cells will still appear as a separate sample-specific cluster.**

-> NOTE: If there are a subtsantial number of cells that do not have a match between groups or there are a large number of cells to integrate, an alternative approach recommended by the Seurat vignette is [reciprocal PCA (RPCA)](https://satijalab.org/seurat/articles/integration_rpca.html).
+> NOTE: If there are a substantial number of cells that do not have a match between groups or there are a large number of cells to integrate, an alternative approach recommended by the Seurat vignette is [reciprocal PCA (RPCA)](https://satijalab.org/seurat/articles/integration_rpca.html).

    ***